KU-BIG/2019_Spring_recommendation_system/README.md

 ```
 $ python MF.py ratings.csv 1000
 ```
-- It means that takes 1000 rows from ratings.csv file
+- It means that "takes 1000 rows from ratings.csv file"